abicelis/CreditCardExpenseManager/README.md

 # Credit Card Expense Manager #

-THIS SOFTWARE IS CURRENTLY IN DEVELOPMENT AT AN ALPHA STAGE
+THIS SOFTWARE IS CURRENTLY IN DEVELOPMENT

 ## About the app